JanssenProject/jans/docs/janssen-server/fido/passkey-telemetry.md

 # Passkey Telemetry & Metrics

-The Janssen FIDO2 server records **every passkey registration and authentication** and exposes the results through a built-in **metrics and analytics API**.
+When metrics are enabled (the default), the Janssen FIDO2 server records **every passkey registration and authentication** and exposes the results through a built-in **metrics and analytics API**.
 This gives you adoption, success rates, performance, device mix, and error/drop-off analysis for your passkey rollout — without bolting on an external analytics stack.

 This page explains **what you can learn, how the data is produced, and how to consume it**.
 For the exact request/response schemas of every endpoint, the